 Growth Mindset and ReflectED

-Growth mindset is an important aspect of ReflectED which is an approach towards learning developed by Rosendale primary school in London.
-The programme which is being supported by the University of York, University of Durham and the Education Endowment Foundation is designed to support and improve attainment for pupils by enhancing their ability to think about their learning, assess their progress, set and monitor goals, identify strengths and challenges in their learning and develop a learning dialogue between pupil and teacher.
-An overview to the programme can be viewed at https://vimeo.com/245360699
+Wilby School teaches pupils about the ReflectED approach towards learning and Growth Mindset is an important aspect of this.
+The programme which has been supported by the University of York, University of Durham and the Education Endowment Foundation is designed to support and improve attainment for pupils by enhancing their ability to think about their learning, assess their progress, set and monitor goals, identify strengths and challenges in their learning and develop a learning dialogue between pupil and teacher.
+An overview to the programme can be viewed at https://vimeo.com/245360699.

 Find out more about Growth Mindset read the information below and try reading our Parents/Carers guide to growth mindset by following the link HERE

 Above is a picture which is displayed in all classrooms throughout the school, it is a visual aid used to help children describe their learning throughout the day.

 We believe the best thing to do is to teach children to love challenges, be intrigued by mistakes, enjoy effort and keep on learning.
 For children who find work easy we make sure that they encounter more difficult tasks.
 We want our children to recognise that effort, persistence and good teaching are what help them to improve.

 Every class is learning about the two mindsets that children and adults can have; a 'fixed' mindset and a 'growth' mindset

 Below is an overview of the traits of each:

 - I like my work to be easy